piti118/latex-json-report/README.md

 * The script will try to the template module provided and put it in tmp

 # Docker
 The docker file is provided.
 The tex-live there is a small one.
+A lot of package and fonts are not installed by default.
 If your file doesn't compile this might be the reason.

 ```
 	docker run -p 5000:5000 .